 Where do I get them from?

-You can order free samples on our website!
 Both mini pouches and stoma caps are all available on prescription via your delivery company or chemist.
 They come as a one piece system (the wafer is connected to the pouch) or two-piece system (stoma pouch and the barrier) depending on which you prefer to wear.
 Some stoma caps have filters and some are available without, this is personal choice.
 These pouches and caps have an area of flange which adheres the pouch to your skin just like your normal stoma bag.
 This flange is skin friendly and can be cut to fit the size of your stoma, as with any other pouch.